oduameh/Hyper-docs/Webhooks.md

 | `PresentationUpdated` | An update in the VC presentation flow state |
 | `DIDStatusUpdated` | An update in the DID publication state |

-State change notifications that you can expect to receive through webhook notifications include:
+You can subscribe to state changes throughout the protocols:

-- Connection State Change: Notifies about state changes in the connection flow, such as `InvitationGenerated`, `ConnectionRequestSent`, `ConnectionResponseReceived`, etc. Please refer to the `state` field of the [connection resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Connections-Management/operation/getConnection) for an exhaustive list of states.
+- **Connection state changes.** Track updates such as `InvitationGenerated`, `ConnectionRequestSent`, and `ConnectionResponseReceived`.
+For the full list, see the `state` field in the [connection resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Connections-Management/operation/getConnection).
-- Credential State Change: Indicates changes in the credential issuance flow, such as `OfferSent`, `RequestReceived`, `CredentialSent`, etc. Please refer to the `protocolState` field of the [credential resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Issue-Credentials-Protocol/operation/getCredentialRecord) for an exhaustive list of states.
+- **Credential state changes.** Follow issuance events like `OfferSent`, `RequestReceived`, and `CredentialSent`.
+Review the `protocolState` field in the [credential resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Issue-Credentials-Protocol/operation/getCredentialRecord) for every possible value.
-- Presentation State Change: Notifies about changes in the presentation flow, such as `RequestReceived`, `PresentationGenerated`, `PresentationVerified`, etc. Please refer to the `status` field of the [presentation resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Present-Proof/operation/getPresentation) for an exhaustive list of states.
+- **Presentation state changes.** Monitor proof workflows with statuses such as `RequestReceived`, `PresentationGenerated`, and `PresentationVerified`.
+Refer to the `status` field in the [presentation resource](https://hyperledger-identus.github.io/docs/agent-api/#tag/Present-Proof/operation/getPresentation).
-- DID State Change: Notifies about DID-related state changes.
-Currently, only the `Published` DID publication state event will be notified.
+- **DID publication state changes.** Receive the `Published` event when a DID becomes available.

-## Processing webhook notifications
+## Process webhook notifications

-### Handling incoming webhook requests
+### Handle incoming webhook requests

-To handle incoming webhook notifications from the Cloud agent in your application, follow these general steps:
+Use the following steps to process Cloud agent callbacks:

-1. Receive the HTTP request at your specified webhook endpoint.
+1. Receive the HTTP request at your webhook endpoint.
-2. Parse the JSON payload of the request to extract the event details.
+2. Parse the JSON payload and extract the event details.
-3. Process the event data according to your application's requirements.
+3. Run your application logic based on the event contents.
-4. Send a response back to acknowledge the successful receipt of the webhook notification.
-For a successful reception, the response status code should be `>= 200` and `< 300`.
-Any other response status code will lead to a new attempt from the Cloud agent.
+4. Return a `2xx` response to acknowledge receipt.
+Any other status code triggers a retry.

-### Error handling and retry mechanisms

-When working with webhook notifications in the Cloud agent, it is important to consider error handling and retry mechanisms.
-In case of failed webhook notifications or errors, the Cloud agent employs an automatic retry mechanism to ensure delivery.
-The agent will attempt to send the webhook notification up to three times, with a five-second interval between each attempt.
-Please note that the number of retries and the interval duration are currently not configurable in the Cloud agent.

-By default, this retry mechanism provides a reasonable level of reliability for delivering webhook notifications, allowing for temporary network issues or intermittent failures.
+### Handle retries

+The Cloud agent retries failed webhook deliveries up to three times with five-second intervals.
+Retries are currently not configurable, so design idempotent handlers that can safely process the same event more than once.

-### A basic Webhook implementation for logging requests
+### A basic webhook implementation for logging requests

-In the following example, we will demonstrate a simple Python code snippet that sets up a webhook endpoint and logs incoming HTTP requests to the console.
-This basic implementation can serve as a starting point for building more advanced webhook systems.
+The following Python example sets up a webhook endpoint and logs incoming HTTP requests to the console.
+Pass the listening port as a command-line parameter so you can run multiple listeners in parallel while testing issuer, holder, and verifier agents.

-In the provided Python code snippet, the port on which the webhook listener will listen for incoming requests should be passed as a command-line parameter.
-This allows flexibility in starting multiple webhooks in parallel, which is useful when testing multiple locally running agents, e.g. for a holder, an issuer, and/or a verifier.

 ```py
 #!/usr/bin/env python3